 We planned for one day in Victoria, British Columbia to our Pacific Northwest road trip last summer and it didn't take long to figure out that we needed more time to see this beautiful city.
 We added an extra night and still feel like we just scratched the surface.

 Downtown Victoria is walkable and most of the attractions on this list are located within just a few blocks of each other.

 The Butchart Gardens

-The Butchart Gardens is located about 30 minutes drive from downtown Victoria and are open year-round.
-If you don't have your own car, tours are available through Viator.com that include transportation and admission. www.butchartgardens.com
+The Butchart Gardens is located about 30 minutes drive from downtown Victoria and is open year-round.
+If you don't have your own car, tours are available through Viator.com which include transportation and admission. www.butchartgardens.com

 Click the button to read all my tips for visiting Butchart Gardens with kids.

 Imagine an indoor garden filled with colorful butterflies in many shapes, sizes, and varieties.
 They float through the air, practically pose for photos, and occasionally land on your hat and clothing.
 Then add a few birds, turtles, flamingos, educational exhibits, and a gift shop.
 That is the Butterfly Gardens experience, and it's delightful.

 Plan an hour or more to visit the Victoria Butterfly Gardens in Victoria.
 You'll pass them just before you reach the entrance to The Butchart Gardens, so these two activities make a good pair. www.butterflygardens.com

 Royal BC Museum

 If you love learning about local history and culture when you travel, the Royal BC Museum is a fantastic way to spend a day in Victoria.
 It's a top-notch museum that adults and children will enjoy.